Quantum criticality using a superconducting quantum processor

 running from time $t=-T$ to $t=+T$ with $\hat{\mathcal{H}}_\mathrm{A,B}$ describing A and B, respectively.
 After initially preparing the system $\vert\Psi(t=-T)\rangle$ into the ground state of $\hat{\mathcal{H}}_\mathrm{A}$, it is dynamically driven to point B,

-as pictured in Fig.~\ref{fig:introduction}(a).
+as pictured in Fig.~\ref{fig:introduction}(a). $\mathcal{T}$ indicates a time-ordered exponential.
 Close to the transition, i.e., around a model-dependent value of $t$, the KZ mechanism will kick in, and $\vert\Psi(t)\rangle$ will display universal quantum critical properties.
 They can be extracted and studied by computing standard observables supplemented with a scaling analysis~\cite{PhysRevLett.28.1516}.

 We consider the quantum Ising model in one dimension, whose microscopic Hamiltonian interpolates between paramagnetic (PM) $\equiv$A and ferromagnetic (FM) $\equiv$B phases,